mvalim/package-utils/README.md

 Once you have installed this package you can register as many packages as you want without worrying about performance.
 The publishers will only register your resources at runtime, no additional checks (like if files exist) will be made.
-If the resources are not published yet an exception can be thrown.
+If the resources were not yet published an exception can be thrown.

 First you must define your package name and namespace (for config, and other resources that need a namespace).
 When regitering your package just call: